 Dengue fever is a flu-like illness.
 The infection is passed to humans through mosquito bites.
 Children and infants who are infected may have no symptoms or only a minor, flu-like illness.
 Adults who become infected may develop a more severe, life-threatening illness.

-Dengue fever is caused by one of four specific dengue viruses.
+Dengue fever is caused by 1 of 4 specific dengue viruses.
 They are passed to humans by

 Copyright © Nucleus Medical Media, Inc.

 Travel to tropical or subtropical areas can increase your chance of getting dengue fever.
 Areas with known dengue fever include: AfricaIndiaSoutheast Asia and ChinaMiddle EastCountries in the Caribbean (including Puerto Rico) and Central and South AmericaAustraliaLocations in the Central and South PacificOccasionally in Florida (Key West) and Texas (bordering Mexico)

 Young children or those with their first infection may have mild symptoms.
 Primary symptoms are a high fever and at least 2 of the following: Severe headacheSevere eye painChills and feverMuscle and or bone painRed or purple spots in skinMinor bleeding in the nose or gumEasy bruisingNausea/vomiting

 The fever tends to reduce within 3-7 days after symptoms begin.
 As the fever decreases, warning signs of a severe infection may appear, such as: Severe abdominal painPersistent vomitingUncontrolled bleeding from gums or noseBlack tarry stool or blood in urineLethargy or restlessnessDifficulty breathingPale, cold, or clammy skinLightheadedness